aktcope4066/semGroup18/use-cases/usecase08.md

 ### Trigger

-*A request for a report of the top N most populated capital cities in the world is made by a Global Affairs Analyst.*
+*A request for a report of the top n most populated capital cities in the world is made by a Global Affairs Analyst.*

 ## MAIN SUCCESS SCENARIO

 1. The Global Affairs Analyst requests the information from the system.
-2. The system generates a report of compiled data of the top N most populated capital cities.
+2. The system generates a report of compiled data of the top n most populated capital cities.
 3. The Analyst reviews the complete report.

 ## EXTENSIONS